-The 2014 Half Marathon course will start at 8:00 a.m. east of Lammer’s Foodfest, approximately 1/2 mile up the hill on Dairyland Road, near the intersection with 22nd Street South.
-A FREE shuttle which will drop participants at the start location will be departing from the Burger King parking lot (on Wilson Ave.) from 7:10 to 8:10.
-Please do not wait for the last shuttle which will leave at 8:10.
-You should park on the streets near Burger King (please not in the Burger King lot) or Stout lots which we have permission to use so your car will be very close to the Post-Race Celebration at Burger King.
+The Half Marathon starts at 8:00 a.m. east of Lammer’s Foodfest, approximately 1/2 mile up the hill on Dairyland Road, near the intersection with 22nd Street South.
+A FREE shuttle which will drop participants at the start location will be departing from the Burger King parking lot (on Wilson Ave.) from 7:00-7:45am.
+Please do not wait for the last shuttle which will leave at 7:45am.
+You should park on the streets near Burger King (please not in the Burger King lot due to Post-Race Celebration) or Stout lots we have access to use.
 If necessary, you can also be dropped off at the start by a friend.

 After the start, runners make a sweeping, U-shaped loop along the rolling country roads just south of Menomonie – along County Road J, east along 410th Avenue and 430th Avenue, and then across the bridge that spans the Red Cedar River along 440th Avenue.
 Once they make it over the river – and the hillier portions of the race, especially between mile markers 4 through 7 – the race flattens out as the course puts runners onto the Stokke Trail, which runs along the river’s western bank.

 Runners follow the Stokke Trail all the way north along the river for the next four miles, heading through Devil’s Punch Bowl County Park and Riverside Park on the way to the second bridge crossing, this time much closer to Menomonie at Broadway Street.
 Once they make the turn onto Broadway and cross the bridge, the race heads south into the University of Wisconsin-Stout campus, where runners will run past the university’s iconic Bowman Hall clock tower, and then head east onto Wilson Avenue for the race finish just past the Mabel Tainter Theater.